 Health and Safety Code section 39713 directs state and local agencies to make significant investments that improve California's most vulnerable communities.
-The statute requires that GGRF funding for California Climate Investments as a whole benefit disadvantaged communities (including lands under control of federally recognized Tribes), low-income communities, and low-income households (priority populations) as follows:
+The statute requires that GGRF funding for California Climate Investments as a whole benefit disadvantaged communities (including lands under control of Federally recognized tribes), low-income communities, and low-income households (priority populations) as follows:

-- A minimum of twenty-five percent (25%) of available GGRF monies to projects that are located within and benefit individuals living in disadvantaged communities; - A minimum five percent (5%) of available GGRF monies to projects that benefit low-income households or to projects that are located within and benefit individuals living in low-income communities located anywhere in the state; and, - A minimum five percent (5%) of available GGRF monies to projects that benefit low-income households located within a 1⁄2 mile of a disadvantaged community or to projects that are located within and provide benefits to individuals living within low-income communities that are outside of, but within a 1⁄2 mile of, a disadvantaged community.
+- A minimum of twenty-five percent (25%) of available GGRF moneys to projects that are located within and benefit individuals living in disadvantaged communities; - A minimum five percent (5%) of available GGRF moneys to projects that benefit low-income households or to projects that are located within and benefit individuals living in low-income communities located anywhere in the state; and, - o A minimum five percent (5%) of available GGRF moneys to projects that benefit low-income households located within a 1⁄2 mile of a disadvantaged community or to projects that are located within and provide benefits to individuals living within low-income communities that are outside of, but within a 1⁄2 mile of, a disadvantaged community.

 Public Resources Code section 75214 establishes a target of expending fifty percent (50%) of overall AHSC funds on projects located in and benefit disadvantaged communities to meet these GGRF goals, and CARB works with AHSC each year to set annual investment targets.
-The established FY2022-23 investment targets for AHSC are:
+Funding allocated by SALC to priority populations is counted toward these AHSC targets.